mitchac/procedures/nextflow_aws_batch.md

 ### Create AWS administrator account
 Go to https://aws.amazon.com/ and click on the 'Create an AWS account' button.
-Complete the form wizard to create an account.
+Complete the process to create an account.
 It is recommended to add 2 factor authentication as part of this process.

 ### Add a credit card to your account